-The Buffalo Bills and FanDuel Group announced a multi-year partnership at the beginning of 2022, designating FanDuel as an official mobile sports betting partner of the Buffalo Bills.
-In addition to the use of official Bills marks and logos, FanDuel will gain access to a range of media assets, including TV and radio spots to engage Bills fans and in-game signage and activations at Highmark Stadium.
+The Buffalo Bills and FanDuel Group announced a multi-year partnership last year, designating FanDuel as an official mobile sports betting partner of the Buffalo Bills.
+In addition to the use of official Bills marks and logos, FanDuel NY will gain access to a range of media assets, including TV and radio spots to engage Bills fans and in-game signage and activations at Highmark Stadium.

 New York Knicks and Caesars Sportsbook

-Madison Square Garden and Caesars Sportsbook announced a multi-year agreement in November 2021 that made the sportsbook the official sports betting partner of the New York Knicks.
-Caesars Sportsbook will have a branded hospitality space inside Madison Square Garden that will be open for all Knicks and New York Rangers games.
-The space will undergo a full refurbishment ahead of the 2022-2023 Knicks and Rangers season and will include Caesars branding with special guest appearances, giveaways and more.
+Madison Square Garden and Caesars Sportsbook NY announced a multi-year agreement in November 2021 that made the sportsbook the official sports betting partner of the New York Knicks.
+Caesars will have a branded hospitality space inside Madison Square Garden that will be open for all Knicks and New York Rangers games.
+The space will undergo a full refurbishment and include Caesars branding with special guest appearances, giveaways and more.

 Brooklyn Nets and Betway Sportsbook

-The Brooklyn Nets and Betway announced a new partnership in late March 2022, and the details of that partnership and what it means is still forthcoming.
+The Brooklyn Nets and Betway announced a new partnership in last March, and the details of that partnership and what it means is still forthcoming.
 The Nets' origin can be traced back to 1967 when they joined the American Basketball Association (ABA) as the New Jersey Americans.
 They relocated to Long Island and rebranded as the New York Nets a year later.
 They relocated to New Jersey and remained there until 2012 before yet another move, this time to Brooklyn.

-The New York Yankees joined the MLB in 1901 as the Baltimore Orioles before being purchased and moving to the state two years later as the Highlanders.
+The New York Yankees and Bally Bet Sportsbook have agreed to a multi-year partnership which includes brand exposure throughout Yankee Stadium and exclusive Bally Bet games and promotions.
+The Yankees joined the MLB in 1901 as the Baltimore Orioles before being purchased and moving to the state two years later as the Highlanders.
 They became the Yankees in 1913.
 The Yankees are the most successful MLB team in history with 27 World Series and 40 American League pennants.
 They have won four consecutive World Series twice and nine total from 1950 through 1960.
 Their last championship came in 2009.